Cheap flights aren't hard to come by these days, here's how to find them.

 10. Be an early bird or a night owl

 You’ll often find the cheapest deals are for flights that leave very early in the morning or that arrive back late at night.
-The difference can be significant – particularly when you have a family in tow.
+The difference can be significant – particularly when you're travelling with kids.

 11. Don’t fly direct